Gillian Rose: Dialectic of Nihilism (1984)

 The philosopher Howard Caygill—also Rose's literary executor—has taken issue with her readings of Deleuze and Derrida in Dialectic of Nihilism, going so far as to call some of them "frankly tendentious".
 In a more critical review of the book, Roy Boyne, too, argues that Rose failed to do justice to these figures.
 "She operates on the highest plane of abstraction", Boyne writes, "for it is only at that level that the polemic makes any sense.
 Were she to drop down a level or so, she would see that the position she is so concerned to defend is not under attack from the quarters to which she addresses herself."
 However, Caygill insists that "Whatever the shortcomings of the readings in Dialectic of Nihilism and the unfortunate and unnecessary borders it raised between Rose's thought and that of many of her contemporaries, it did mark a further stage in her retrieval of speculative thought."
 Scott Lash has asserted that the "real weakness of Dialectic of Nihilism is its propensity toward academic point-scoring", the result of which, according to Lash, is Rose's "devoting some half of its length attempting to discredit the analysts under consideration with their own assumptions, rather than straightforwardly confronting them with her own juridical prescriptions."
 Yet Lash considers her chapters on Derrida and Foucault to be partial remedies to this issue.

+The Broken Middle (1992)

+Begun in early 1986, The Broken Middle: Out of Our Ancient Society was Rose's fourth book and it is considered by some her magnum opus.
+In his review, John Milbank wrote, "this book is one of the most important written by a British philosopher and social theorist in recent times."

+Judaism and Modernity (1993)

+Judaism and Modernity: Philosophical Essays, her fifth book, is a collection of essays in which Rose tries to work out the relationship between philosophy and Judaism.
+Her aim is to explain how and why philosophers turned to Jews and Judaism to evade the dilemmas of modern philosophy, and how and why religious thinkers turned to the same source to evade the dilemmas of a modern faith confronted by the demands of philosophy.
+In 2017, like The Melancholy Science and Hegel contra Sociology, Judaism and Modernity was brought back into print by Verso Books.

+Mourning Becomes the Law (1996)

+Rose's last expressly philosophical work, Mourning Becomes the Law: Philosophy and Representation was a posthumous collection of essays.
+In the book's thematically connected essays, Rose deals with a range of topics, from modern philosophy's melancholic attachments to the failures of the politics of authority and representation.
+Mourning Becomes the Law is the most personal of Rose's primarily philosophical texts, interweaving autobiographical reflections with rigorous analysis.

-Influence and legacy
+Influence

 Already in 1995, Rowan Williams commented, "Gillian Rose's work has had far less discussion than it merits."
 In the decades following Williams' statement others have reiterated the sentiment.
 Indeed, scholar of religion Vincent Lloyd comments: